ferran1/webbrowser/README.md

 # Webbrowser and HTML viewer
-Created a webbrowser in javafx
+Made a webbrowser in Java and Javafx

 # Installation
 ### Requirements: